Located in: Hungary

 You must pass 4 multiple-choice tests, which consist of 20 questions for 20 minutes each.
 The subjects are Biology, Chemistry, General English, and Biomedical English.

 Accepted students coming from EU and EEA countries do not need a student visa but have to apply for a residence permit within 90 days after their arrival in Hungary.
 Non-EU students have to apply for a student visa, and this is something that Medlink Students can help with as well.

 At Medlink Students, we specialise in guaranteeing your acceptance into medical school.
 We can help you pass the entrance exams with high scores and get an advantage over the rest of the candidates.
 As we have attended interviews ourselves, we can guide you through the interrogation process.

 McDaniel College is an American private college with a campus in Budapest.
-This institution is specialised in preparing students who are determined to apply for a full-time medical course.
-The preparatory courses are not obligatory but they are strongly recommended.
+This institution specialises in preparing students who are determined to apply for a full-time medical course.
+The preparatory courses are not obligatory, but they are strongly recommended.

 Why should you take a preparatory course?
 During the preparatory course, you will acquire knowledge in the basic science subjects necessary to apply for medical school.
 It prepares you for the entrance exams.
 Your high motivation to study and these world-class courses will grant you a competitive score.

 McDaniel College offers pre-medical courses for Medicine, Dentistry, Pharmacy, and Veterinary programmes taught in English.
 There is a two-semester course and an intense course.
 Please note that taking any of the college’s courses doesn’t exempt you from the entrance exams but gives you a competitive advantage over the other candidates.